Pumpkin Patches Cumbria 2025

 For those looking to use their pumpkins to decorate, the good news is that pumpkins can last a month at room temperature and even longer if kept outside.
 So go wild with those autumnal displays!
 If looking to get creative and carve, don’t carve too early to ensure they make it to the 31st.

-Looking to utilise your pumpkins post carving why not whip up a delicious autumnal pie, soup or stew.
-We’ve incuded a simple pumpkin soup, recipe here.
+Looking to utilise your pumpkins post-carving, why not whip up a delicious autumnal pie, soup or stew?
+We’ve included a simple pumpkin soup recipe here.

 Pumpkin picking is a great way to get into the autumn spirit and enjoy some fun family time together.
 With so many pumpkin patches to choose from in Cumbria, you’re sure to find the perfect one for you.

-Why not make the most of the season and enjoy a cosy cottage break here in the Lake District.
-We’ve a wonderful range of self-catering cottages sleeping 2-16, many of which are pet friendly and enjoy log fires.
-Hit the link below to view our collection.
+Why not make the most of the season and enjoy a cosy cottage break here in the Lake District?
+We’ve a wonderful range of self-catering cottages sleeping 2-6, many of which are pet-friendly and enjoy log fires.
+Hit the link below to view our October special offers.